bomonike/bomonike.github.io/ai-benchmarks.md

 ### Mathjax

-Many use this textual notation for defining mathetical notation, such as:
+Many use a textual notation for defining mathetical notation, such as MathML, TeX, or ASCIImath as input:

 <pre>\$$\frac{4}{9} \left( 17 - 8\cos(2\sqrt{3}) \right)$$</pre>

-The <tt>\$$</tt> at the beginning and <tt>$$</tt> at the end specifies use of the Mathjax library to generate graphical mathematical symbols such as:
+The <tt>\$$</tt> at the beginning and <tt>$$</tt> at the end specifies use of the <a target="_blank" href="https://www.mathjax.org/">Mathjax library</a> to generate graphical mathematical symbols using CSS with web fonts or SVG, such as:

 {% if page.mathjax or site.mathjax %}
 <script>